| name | AILANG Sprint Planner |

 git add design_docs/YYYYMMDD/M-<milestone>.md

-git commit -m "Add M-<milestone> sprint plan"
+git commit -m "Add M-<milestone> sprint plan with JSON progress tracking"

 Analysis Framework